 19 TAC 61.1036(a)(2)

 "Educational specifications" means a written document for a proposed new school facility or major space renovation that includes a description of the proposed project, expressing the range of issues and alternatives.
 School districts that do not have personnel on staff with experience in developing educational specifications shall use the services of a design professional or consultant experienced in school planning and design to assist in the development of the educational specifications.
-The District shall allow for input from teachers, other school campus staff, and District program staff in developing the educational specifications.
+The school district shall allow for input from teachers, other school campus staff, and district program staff in developing the educational specifications.
 The following information should be included in the educational specifications: